2002 Quarter Horse type mare

 Weight: 1064 lbs

 Adoption Fee: $300

-This beautiful big quarter horse mare, Bijou, came in with Sebastian after they were found abandoned at the Tree Farm in Arlington.
+This beautiful big quarter horse mare was found abandoned at the Pilchuck Tree Farm in Arlington, along with an older gelding.
 Snohomish County Animal Control posted publicly looking for their owner.
 No one came forward and no brands were found, so they were released to SAFE for rehabilitation.
-Bijou is a sweet mare in her early 20s, and while we assessed her as a riding horse, we determined that the work it would require to get her through the many anxieties she felt around being saddled — let alone having a rider — were not worth it.
-Bijou has been through enough in her life, and she will make a brilliant companion for some lucky individual!
+We hoped that Bijou would become a riding horse, but after seeing how much anxiety she displayed when being saddled, we decided that it would be kinder to find her a great home as a companion horse.
+Bijou is a sweet mare who has been through enough in her life, and she will make a brilliant friend for some lucky individual!

 All SAFE horses are adopted with a no-breeding clause, no exceptions.

 Kirsten AL, one of our horsemanship volunteers, has been working with Bijou the past several months, and has had the following to say about their time spent together: